Everest Base Camp Trek

 Breakfast /Lunch /Dinner

-Today’s day we will certainly be trekking but not taking it to a strenuous level as we will be trekking for only 4-5 hours.
-We will be trekking from Tengboche to Dingboche today.
+Today, we will undoubtedly be trekking, but not at a strenuous level, as we will be trekking for only 4-5 hours.
+We will be hiking from Tengboche to Dingboche today.
 The trek will take you through the beautiful villages of Somare and Orsho.

-Later, you will be hiking through a steep climb in order to reach Dingboche which is at a height of 4360 m.
+Later, you will hike through a steep climb to reach Dingboch, located at an elevation of 4360 m.
 We will be staying in a teahouse in Dingboche.

 Day 07: Acclimatization Day in Dingboche